 Zero-Tolerance Policy: Florida SouthWestern State College maintains a zero-tolerance policy for academic dishonesty.
 Any student found in violation of academic honesty will subject to sanctions, which may include up to receiving a grade of “F” for academic dishonesty in any course may be permanently dismissed from the program they are enrolled.

 The discussion board is intended to simulate classroom discussions.
 This is comparable to the classroom and participating in a discussion.
 Unlike the classroom where everyone is there on the same day, some students log on at different times and days.
 This means you will have to check back into the discussion board to see what other students are saying.
-DOP NOT POST ALL ON ONE DAY.
+DO NOT POST ALL ON ONE DAY.
 Students who submit their initial post and 2 replies all during the same 24-hour period will receive a 4 point deduction from their earned discussion grade.

 There will be a total of 10 topics on the discussion board that each student is required to answer.
 In addition, each student will be required to make at least two (2) replies to the other students’ postings.